heechan826/heechan826.github.io/_pages/about.md

 I am a M.S Student in Artificial Intenlligence Graduate School (AIGS) at Gwangju Institute of Science and Technology (GIST), advised by Prof. Jin-Hyuk Hong and part of the [Soft Computing & Interaction (SCI) Lab](https://iit.gist.ac.kr/sci/index.do).

-Before start my M.S course in GIST, I spent short period as M.S student in AIGS at Ulsan National Institute of Science and Technology (UNIST).
+Before starting my M.S course in GIST, I spent short period as M.S student in AIGS at Ulsan National Institute of Science and Technology (UNIST).
 Also, I achieved my bachelor's degree of science in computer science and life science (double major) in Handong Global University.

 # Research Interest